doncandela/mgah/mgah.md

   python myscript.py > output   # run myscript.py sending its output to a file
   ```

-    Notes on script:
+    Notes on this script:

   - The first line `#!/bin/bash` indicates Bash should be used to interpret the file (you could use a different shell).

   - The sbatch script is a regular shell file except that lines that **start with `#SBATCH`** (exactly like this, in all caps) are interpreted specially by the `sbatch` command.
 This means `#SBATCH` lines can be commented out by doubling the initial `#`, as shown above.

-  - Next should come all the `#SBATCH` lines, which give information to Slurm on how to schedule the job.
+  - The `#SBATCH` lines, which give information to Slurm on how to schedule the job, must come before any regular shell commands.
 Any `#SBATCH` lines after other shell commands other than comments are ignored.

   - The remainder of the sbatch script is ordinary shell commands.
 Typically these could load modules as needed, then run the desired program.